CaptnClementine/SODA/README.md

 ![image](https://github.com/CaptnClementine/SODA/assets/131146976/722029fc-651c-45d3-bd65-bc80e5c63d03)

 Microarray methylation data refers to information obtained through the use of microarray technology to profile DNA methylation patterns across the genome.
 This method allows researchers to analyze DNA methylation levels at multiple genomic loci simultaneously, providing a comprehensive view of epigenetic modifications.
 Microarray-based DNA methylation profiling involves enriching unmethylated and methylated DNA fractions, which are then interrogated on microarrays containing probes specific to these regions.

-**Objective:**
-This project aims to investigate the role of epigenomic modifications in the aging process, focusing on identifying key CpG sites and trends associated with aging.

-**Workflow:**
-1. **Data Collection:** Gather epigenomic data from aging cohorts, including DNA methylation profiles.

-2. **Batch Correction:** Detect and correct for batch effects in the data to ensure accurate analysis.

-3. **CpG Selection:** Identify relevant CpG sites for further analysis.

-4. **CpG Group Detection:** Utilize various statistical methods and clustering techniques to detect CpG groups associated with aging.

-5. **Trend Line Detection:** Analyze trends for each CpG group to understand their behavior with age.

-6. **Validation:** Validate detected CpG groups using independent datasets, such as PBMC cohorts.

-7. **GSEA Validation:** Perform Gene Set Enrichment Analysis (GSEA) within validated CpG groups to assess biological significance.

-8. **Regression Modeling:** Construct regression models to depict age-related trends before and after specific age thresholds (e.g., 25 and 37 years old).

-9. **Enrichment Analysis:** Conduct enrichment analysis to elucidate functional pathways associated with identified trends.

-10. **Integration:** Merge findings from epigenomic analysis into comprehensive multi-omics analysis for a deeper understanding of aging processes.

-This README.md provides an overview of the project's methodology and goals, guiding the workflow from data collection to interpretation of results.

 ### Data Collection, Batch Effect Correction, and CpG Selection